mehomax/QuickBase-Test-cases-and-Bug-reporting/test-cases-Fastfieldwebforms.md

     3. Enter 255 characters in the Last Name field.
     4. Attempt to submit the form.
 Expected Result: The form should either accept the input or display a message if the character limit is exceeded.
-These additional test cases should help ensure thorough validation and functionality of the form.